datastax/dsbulk/manual/settings.md

 Default: **"\*\*/\*.csv"**.

-#### -maxThreads,--connector.csv.maxThreads _&lt;number&gt;_
+#### -maxConcurrentFiles,--connector.csv.maxConcurrentFiles _&lt;string&gt;_

-The maximum number of reading or writing threads.
-In other words, this setting controls how many files can be read or written simultaneously.
+The maximum number of files that can be read or written simultaneously.

+When reading, it is usually not enough to set this value higher than 1, as the underlying CSV parsing library is fast enough, even when reading one file at a time, that it will never be a performance bottleneck.

+When writing, however, this value should be set to a ratio of the number of available cores.

+The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

-Default: **4**.
+Default: **"0.25C"**.

 #### -quote,--connector.csv.quote _&lt;string&gt;_